 Related: How to Spend 4 Days in Tokyo

-If you are fortunate enough to visit Tokyo during the sakura or cherry blossom season in Japan, you will be able to take advantage of one of the most incredible Tokyo photoshoot backdrops.
+If you are fortunate enough to visit the city during the sakura or cherry blossom season in Tokyo, you will be able to take advantage of one of the most incredible Tokyo photoshoot backdrops.
 The season is very short, beginning around the last week of March.

 Related: A Guide to Skiing in Hakuba Japan

 The juxtaposition of old and new both outside and inside the Imperial Palace walls is a photographer’s dream.
 Any Tokyo photo gallery should feature photos from around the beautiful East Gardens.
 If architecture or landscape photography sets your soul on fire, you’ll love walking around the gardens, past the ruins and set up on the grass to shoot back towards the skyline.
 Pack some lunch and enjoy a picnic while you are there.